-Hand percussion refers to any type of percussion instrument from many cultures around the world that are played held in hand.
-Hand percussion can be made from many materials such as wood, plastic, rattan, and etc. it is usually played by shaking, scrapping or tapping with fingers or sticks.
-Some example of hand percussion is marimba and xylophone.
+Hand percussion refers to any type of percussion instrument from many cultures around the world that is played, held in the hand.
+A hand percussion instrument can be made from many materials such as wood, plastic, and rattan. it is usually played by shaking, scrapping or tapping with fingers or sticks.
+Some examples of a hand percussion instrument is a marimba and xylophone.

 The word ‘percussion’ has been thought of like a drum set by many people.
-Hand percussions are perhaps the most primitive members of the hand percussion family but they can produce the complex sound to a song.
-Their complex sound is a reason why hand percussion is still widely used in many genre songs around the world.
-For example, the triangle, shakers, and maracas are very simple to use yet in the hand of an expert can make a song more alive.
+Hand percussions are perhaps the most primitive members of the instrument family but they can produce the complex sound that is needed to a song.
+Their complex sound is the reason why hand percussions are still widely used in many music genres around the world.
+For example, the triangle, shakers, and maracas are very simple to use yet in the hand of an expert can make a melody more alive.

 How To Play A Hand Percussion

 Hand percussion refers to any type of percussion that is held in hand.
 It can be scrapped, shaken or tapped with fingers.
-Playing hand percussion is basically very easy & simple.
+Playing hand percussion is easy & simple.

-Yet to master it and fit the sounds properly into a song or performance require experience and understanding of the complex sounds produced.
-For example the shaker (percussion).
-Nowadays shaker comes in many shapes and made from many materials such as wood or rattan.
+Yet to master it and fit the sounds properly into a song or performance require experience and understanding of the complex sounds they can produce.
+For example, the shaker (percussion) comes in many shapes and made from many materials such as wood or rattan.
 It can be attached with jingles to add the tones.

-A shaker is simply shaken by hands in rhythm so that the sounds created adjacent to the song or performance being played.
+A shaker is simply shaken by hands in a rhythm so that the sounds created adjacent to the melody or performance being played.
 The bigger type of shaker is called Shakere or gourd.
-It is played by two hands holding the shakere and shake it in rhythm in order to create crackling sounds.
+This hand percussion is played with two hands holding the shakere and you shake it in rhythm in order to create crackling sounds

-There are also scrapper or guiro, triangle, and etc. All are basically simple to use but need attention and experience so that the unique sound properly adds fun to the song and performance.
+There are also scrapper or guiro, triangles, etc. These hand percussion instruments are basically simple to use but need attention and experience so that the unique sound properly adds fun to the song and performance.

 How Bali Treasures Makes Hand Percussions

-There are many types of hand percussion in the market hence the production process is also various.
-It all needs the right tools, materials, and experience of the worker.
-For example: the frame drum.
+There are many types of hand percussion in the market hence the production process is also quite various.
+All percussion instruments need different tools, materials, and experienced workers.
+For example the frame drum.

 The Frame drum shell is made from either wood or PVC.
 Bali Treasures offers a wide range of PVC frame drum sizes.
 It can also be tuned using the L or Allen key.

-The PVC drum shell is cut into shallow drum shell synthetic drum head is attached to it.
+The PVC drum shell is cut into a shallow drum shell and a synthetic drum head is attached to it.
 The drum head is then tightened and glued so that it can maintain its tightness and long-lasting.
 The PVC frame drum tones resemble the original wooden frame drum tones.

 The History Of Hand Percussions

-Hand percussion instruments have strong ceremonial, sacred or symbolic associations across the world.
+The hand percussion instruments have strong ceremonial, sacred or symbolic associations across the world.
 In Africa certain drums symbolize and protect tribal royalty.
-They were also used to transmit messages over a long distance.
-Hand percussion also played a significant role in medieval and renaissance Europe.
+They were also used to transmit messages over long distances.
+Hand percussion also played a major role in medieval and renaissance Europe.

-The snare drums were used by the military to send message
+Some hand percussion instruments were used by the military to send a message.